mogensen/docker-handson-training/1.2-Docker-building/PITCHME.md

 ---

-## Objectives

-So far, we have installed things in our container images by downloading packages.

-We can also copy files from the *build context* to the container that we are building.

-Remember: the *build context* is the directory containing the Dockerfile.

-In this chapter, we will learn a new Dockerfile keyword: `COPY`.

----

 ## Build some C code

 We want to build a container that compiles a basic "Hello world" program in C.